firedaway/Settings-UI/README.md

 # Settings-UI #
-Be sure to follow the README
+Be sure to read over the scripts in order to make sure you don't mess anything up!

 ## Directions ##
 Drag each folder to its respective location (name of the folder) and ungroup said folder